timhettler/compass-flexbox/README.md

-A compass extension to provide variables & mixins for the latest (and final) Flexbox specification.
+A compass extension that provides variables & mixins for the latest (and final) Flexible Box Layout (flex-box) specification.
 When possible, the official syntax is translated to the "mid" and "old" syntax.

 For information on Flexbox in general, see these articles: